trabian/webapp-prototype/README.md

 ### [Bundler](http://bundler.io/)

 Used for managing Ruby dependencies.
 This assumes that ruby and rubygems are already installed, which is a safe assumption on OS X but can be installed on other environments using the instructions at [https://www.ruby-lang.org/en/downloads/](https://www.ruby-lang.org/en/downloads/).
+You may need to use sudo (for OSX, *nix, BSD etc) or run your command shell as Administrator (for Windows) to do this.

 ```
 gem install bundler

+# Or, if that throws a permissions error:
+sudo gem install bundler
 ```

 ### npm (via [Node](http://nodejs.org/))